tthustla/sql-agent/README.md

 # sql-agent

-A text-to-SQL agent over a local DuckDB warehouse, built as portfolio project 1 of a series.
+A text-to-SQL agent over a local DuckDB warehouse, built as a portfolio project exploring what it takes to make an AI agent trustworthy in production — not just functional in a demo.

 The agent uses the [Anthropic Messages API](https://docs.anthropic.com/en/api/messages) with tool use to answer natural-language questions about an e-commerce dataset.
 It demonstrates how an **agentic loop** works: a model that repeatedly calls tools, observes results, and decides what to do next until it can give a final answer.

-The loop also includes a few production-minded guardrails: batched tool-result turns for parallel tool calls, automatic retry/backoff around model requests, and explicit handling for incomplete `max_tokens` responses.
+Most text-to-SQL demos stop at "the query ran".
+This project goes further: the agentic loop handles edge cases and failure modes gracefully, an evaluation harness scores answer quality rather than just execution success, and production-minded guardrails are built in throughout.
+The goal was to understand the gap between a working prototype and something you'd actually trust with real users.

 ---